apache/arrow/cpp/README.md

 constructors in your application (so that you are accounting properly for all memory allocations) by defining `ARROW_NO_DEFAULT_MEMORY_POOL`.

+### Header files

+We use the `.h` extension for C++ header files.
+Any header file name not containing `internal` is considered to be a public header, and will be automatically installed by the build.

 ### Error Handling and Exceptions

 For error handling, we use `arrow::Status` values instead of throwing C++